-Staff members are trained, and in particular the PE Department in both schools are fully trained, to deal with emergencies.
+Staff members in both schools are trained, to deal with emergencies.
 All new students and staff are given information on where to go for help in the event of an accident or illness as part of their induction into school.

 The College Nurse runs annual training sessions on dealing with medical emergencies in school for all new staff and regular updates/renewal of skills courses for current staff.
-The session covers using an Epipen and other relevant medical issues, various procedures for getting help, and calling an ambulance for these conditions and other emergencies.
+The session cover using an Epipen and other relevant medical issues, various procedures for getting help, and calling an ambulance for these conditions and other emergencies.